ElliotKillick/qvm-create-windows-qube/README.md

 - [Xen clocksource as wallclock](https://phabricator.whonix.org/T389)
     - Timezone leak can at least be mitigated by configuring UTC time in the BIOS/UEFI, the local timezone can still be configured for XFCE Dom0 clock
-    - However, correlation between other VMs remains trivial
+    - However, time correlation between VMs remain trivial
 - [CPUID](https://github.com/QubesOS/qubes-issues/issues/1142)
 - Generally some of the VM interfaces documented [here](https://www.qubes-os.org/doc/vm-interface/) (e.g. screen dimensions)

-## FAQ
+## Frequently Asked Questions (FAQ)

 ### Do I need a Windows license to use this project?

 No, with every Windows installation comes an embedded trial product key which is used by default if none other is provided. qvm-create-windows-qube explicitly specifies no product key in the answer files in order to use the default trial key.

-On general consumer versions of Windows such as 7, 8.1 and 10, these licenses extend forever with the understanding that a watermark or pop up may start appearing requesting activation the product.
+On general consumer versions of Windows such as 7, 8.1 and 10, these licenses extend forever with the understanding that a watermark or pop up may start appearing requesting activation of the product.

-On Windows Server versions, once the trial is up the machine will automatically be shut down after being up for a set amount of time by the Windows License Monitoring Service (`C:\Windows\System32\wlms\wlms.exe`).
-When this occurs, the aforementioned reason for shutdown will be logged in the Event Log.
+On Windows Server Evaluation versions, once the trial is up the machine will automatically be shut down after being up for a set amount of time by the Windows License Monitoring Service (`C:\Windows\System32\wlms\wlms.exe`).
+When this occurs, the aforementioned reason for shutdown will be logged in the Event Viewer.
 To renew the trial run `slmgr /rearm` in the command prompt.
 This will work for the number of times specified in `slmgr /dlv` (it can vary) at which point the product must be activated.

 It's recommended that you license the product when the trial is up in all cases.

 Giving Windows Internet access is not required for using the trial key (as it's embedded within each ISO).
 However, it is required for activating Windows with a product key of your own (unless you do activation by phone).

+## What is the purpose of the `windows-mgmt` AppVM?
+May I delete it once the Windows installation is complete?

+The purpose of the `windows-mgmt` AppVM is to securely isolate everything that goes on as part of the Windows installation to a single virtual machine.
+That way, the exploitation of any bugs that exist in, for example, in the Linux ISO filesystem parsing code is limited in the amount of harm it can do should a Windows ISO be malicious.
+This is the security principle upon which all of Qubes OS is built upon, it's known as "security by isolation" or "security by compartmentalization".

+Feel free to delete `windows-mgmt` if you are sure there are no more Windows VMs you would like to create.
+However, if it's just the disk space you want to reclaim then you can simply delete the ISOs located at `/home/user/Documents/qvm-create-windows-qube/windows-media/isos` (in `windows-mgmt`) to save the vast majority of that space.

 ## Contributing